 Patients with multiple myeloma are prone to develop infections including pneumonia.
-A higher rate of infections was observed with lenalidomide in combination with dexamethasone than with MPT in patients with NDMM who are not eligible for transplant, and with lenalidomide maintenance compared to placebo in patients with NDMM who had undergone ASCT.
-Grade > 3 infections occurred within the context of neutropenia in less than one-third of the patients.
+A higher rate of infections was observed with lenalidomide in combination with dexamethasone than The combination of lenalidomide with melphalan and prednisone in multiple myeloma patients is with MPT in patients with NDMM who are not eligible for transplant, and with lenalidomide maintenance compared to placebo in patients with NDMM who had undergone ASCT.
+Grade > MPR+R/MPR+p treated patients, compared with 13.7% in MPp+p-treated patients; see section 3 infections occurred within the context of neutropenia in less than one-third of the patients.
 Patients with known risk factors for infections should be closely monitored.
-All patients should be advised to seek medical attention promptly at the first sign of infection (eq. cough, fever, etc) thereby allowing for early management to reduce severity.
+All patients should be advised to seek medical attention promptly at the first sign of infection (eq. cough, fever, etc) The combination of lenalidomide with dexamethasone in multiple myeloma patients with at least thereby allowing for early management to reduce severity.